 Instructors and mentors of EXPLORER and RANGER class teams are required to pay the participation fee when registering their team.
 Information about the fee, including how to make a payment, is included within the registration form.
 Participation fees will NOT be refunded or applied to next year should your team withdraw from the competition.
-Teams participating in regional contests that take place outside of the U.S. may be exempt from this fee (the registration form will tell you).
+Some regional events waive the participation fees; the registration form for a particular regional event will tell you.

 Regional winners moving on to the international competition are NOT required to pay another registration fee UNLESS they have not already done so.